 Dance shoes have flexible suede soles that have the perfect balance between ‘slick and stick’.
 When dancing, you need a sole that allows movement during spins (unlike tennis shoes with rubber soles) and will also grip the floor when you need control (unlike leather or plastic soled shoes).
 Additionally, dance shoes are very lightweight and flexible to help prevent tired, sore, overworked feet.

 Because the dance shoe is very lightweight and has a thin sole, it enables you to roll through and articulate your feet while dancing.
 This is something that cannot be done in regular street shoes.
 Rolling through the feet when you’re dancing creates better balance and control in your dancing, like you see from good social dancers.

 Do you really need dance shoes?

 Absolutely!
 If you are just beginning to learn how to dance, the right shoe can make a world of a difference.
 Just like soccer players wear cleats, or football players wear pads, dance shoes are specifically designed and built to support your feet and reduce the possibility of injury to ankles and knees.
 And women, this is a perfect excuse to buy a new pair of sexy heels!

 Finding the Right Pair:

-FIT: When purchasing dance shoes, form is almost important as function.
-Dance shoes should be snug, but comfortable and functional.
+FIT: When purchasing shoes, form is almost important as function.
+They should be snug, but comfortable and functional.
 And ladies, it is OK if your toe hangs off the front a bit.
 This is normal.